nyexai/menx1m/README.md

 If you dont have discord install it.

-Contact me on discord (nyexoi) for any additional hel
+Contact me on discord (nyexoi) for any additional help